DrCosinus/Playground/sources/test_libtooling/doc.md

 detect copy due to auto instead of auto&

+a member function which does not use member variable or function could be static

+a non const member function which does not use modify member variable or call only member functions could be const

 cmake .. -G "Visual Studio 15 2017" -DCMAKE_GENERATOR_PLATFORM=x64 -Thost=x64 -DLLVM_INCLUDE_TESTS=OFF -DLLVM_BUILD_TOOLS=OFF -DLLVM_INCLUDE_UTILS=OFF -DLLVM_TARGETS_TO_BUILD="" -DCLANG_ENABLE_STATIC_ANALYZER=OFF -DCLANG_ENABLE_ARCMT=OFF